QuantEcon/lecture-source-py/source/rst/aiyagari.rst

 #. determine the common optimal savings policy of the households given these prices

-#. compute aggregate capital as the mean of steady-state capital given this savings policy
+#. compute aggregate capital as the mean of steady state capital given this savings policy

 If this final quantity agrees with :math:`K` then we have a SREE